mindjiver/gopherstack/README.md

 gopherstack
 ===========

-CloudStack API library written in Go.
-Only tested towards CS 3.0.6 so far.
+Cloudstack API library written in Go.
+Only tested towards Cloudstack 3.0.6 so far.